subszero0/Meme-Maker/Best-Practices.md

 28. **Keep tests synchronized with UI copy** - Update tests in the same commit as copy changes
 29. **Verify static assets are part of the repository & build** - Catch missing files in local and production builds
 31. **Prefer URL imports over `ReactComponent` for simple SVGs in Vite** - Avoid build failures in production
+32. **Distinguish platform behavior from infrastructure issues** - Use systematic layer-by-layer testing to prevent misattributing platform restrictions to infrastructure problems

 These practices work together to create a systematic, safe, and effective approach to production problem resolution that minimizes system disruption while maximizing learning and long-term stability.
+Future investigations should use systematic layer-by-layer approaches to distinguish platform behavior from infrastructure issues.